polygl0ts/writeups/tuctf18/jimmy_crypto/README.md

 - xor the secret with the key
 - save the resulting string into `flag` and `secret`

-Now we know what are the other two files we are given.
+So we know what are the other two files we are given.

 The first and only working idea we had was to xor the two files.